isomerpages/mlaw-acd/news/sector-developments/_posts/2025-07-04-post-Reports of Government Official Impersonation Scam (GOIS) Involving Physical Mules.md

 ---
 <p>Dear Regulated Dealers</p>
 <p>We would like to alert you to the Police’s reminder for vigilance against
-government official impersonation scams (GOIS) involving physical collection of monies or gold bars from scam victims.
-Since June 2025, at least 80 cases were reported with total losses amounting to at least $6.7 million.
+<a rel="noopener nofollow" target="_blank">government official impersonation scams (GOIS) involving physical collection
+of monies or gold bars from scam victims.</a>Since June 2025, at least 80 cases were reported with total losses amounting to at least $6.7 million.
 In this scam variant, victims would receive unsolicited calls from scammers impersonating officials from banks (e.g. DBS, Maybank), financial institutions (e.g. NTUC, UnionPay) or government agencies (e.g. ICA).</p>